Create actions that send notifications and export data

 - If the trigger element is a plugin, select the name of the plugin configuration object under Custom plugin.
 In your code editor, refresh your plugin, then test the action in the workbook.
 For more information, see Configure plugins to use as trigger elements.

-Send notifications by Slack (Beta)
+Send notifications or export data to Slack

 To create a Slack notification action, the Slack integration must be enabled for your organization.
 If you want to send notifications to a private channel, you must also add Sigma to the private channel.
 See Adding Sigma to a private Slack channel.